Kill Bill: Volume 2: Accolades

-Possible sequels
+Cancelled sequels

-In April 2004, Tarantino told Entertainment Weekly that he was planning a sequel:

-At the 2006 San Diego Comic-Con International, Tarantino stated that, after the completion of Grindhouse, he wanted to make two anime Kill Bill films: an origin story about Bill and his mentors, and another origin starring the Bride.
-Details emerged around 2007 about two possible sequels, Kill Bill: Volume 3 and Volume 4.
-According to the article, "the third film involves the revenge of two killers whose arms and eye were hacked by Uma Thurman in the first stories."
-The article adds that the "fourth installment of the popular kung fu action films concerns a cycle of reprisals and daughters who avenge their mother's deaths".
-In 2020, Vivica A. Fox, who portrayed Vernita Green in the first film, suggested original actress Ambrosia Kelley would reprise her role as the grown up Nikki in the film, expressing interest in Zendaya being cast in the role if Kelley would be unable to return.

-At the 2009 Morelia International Film Festival, Tarantino stated that he intended to make a third Kill Bill film.
-The same month, he stated that Kill Bill 3 would be his ninth film, and would be released in 2014.
-He said he wanted 10 years to pass after the Bride's last conflict, to give her and her daughter a period of peace.
+In April 2004, Tarantino told Entertainment Weekly that he intended to make a Kill Bill sequel at least 15 years after the second film.
+He planned that the character of Nikki would seek revenge on the Bride for killing her mother, Vernita Green, in Volume 1.
+At the 2006 San Diego Comic-Con, Tarantino said that, after the completion of Grindhouse, he wanted to make two anime Kill Bill films: an origin story about Bill and his mentors, and another origin starring the Bride.
+In 2007, Bloody Disgusting reported that Volume 3 would involve two killers attacked by the Bride in the first films, and that Volume 4 "concerns a cycle of reprisals and daughters who avenge their mother's deaths".
+At the 2009 Morelia International Film Festival, Tarantino reiterated that he intended to make a third Kill Bill film.
+That month, he said that Kill Bill 3 would be his ninth film and would be released in 2014.
+He said he wanted 10 years to pass to give her and the Bride and her daughter a period of peace.

 In December 2012, Tarantino said there would "probably not" be a third film."
-However, in July 2019, Tarantino said that he and Thurman had talked again about a possible sequel, and added "If any of my movies were going to spring from my other movies, it would be a third Kill Bill."
-In December 2019, Tarantino said he had spoken to Thurman about an "interesting" idea for a new film: "It would be at least three years from now.
-It is definitely in the cards".
-In June 2021 Tarantino stated that the potential film would take place 20 years following the original volumes, and was excited about the possibility of Thurman and her daughter Maya Hawke playing the Bride and B.B. respectively.
-He also noted the possibility of Elle Driver, Sofie Fatale, and Gogo's twin sister Shiaki also appearing in the film.
-Later that month, Tarantino said that none of the potential sequels or prequels had come to fruition, due to his reluctance to take on more Kill Bill films following the fatigue he endured in the making of the first two volumes.
+However, in July 2019, he said that he and Thurman had talked again about a sequel and that "if any of my movies were going to spring from my other movies, it would be a third Kill Bill".
+That December, Tarantino said he had spoken to Thurman again about the film, and was "definitely in the cards".
+In June 2021, Tarantino said he was excited about the possibility of Thurman and her daughter, Maya Hawke, playing the Bride and B.B.
+He also said the characters of Driver, Sofie Fatale and Gogo's twin sister, Shiaki, could appear.
+Later that month, Tarantino said he did not want to take on more Kill Bill films following the fatigue he endured making the first two.
+In July 2023, Tarantino said a sequel would not be made.